EuropeanTestingConference/europeantestingconference/_topics/annemarie-charrett.md

 When we develop code, developers experiment constantly in order discover how to build the product well.
 And testers?
 Testers live and breath experimentation to discover potential failure.

 It maybe that the purpose and focus of our experiments differ but in essence we are all experimenting to some degree.
-This and the desire to build quality product is something that unites many organisations.
+This and the desire to build quality product is something that unites many organizations.

 Experimentation is vital.
 Where else does theory and reality meet?
 This keynote is no different.
 We will be using robots to design and conduct experiments to discover what makes effective experiments.
-You will take away some ideas about how to improve experimentation no matter what role you play in your organisation.
+You will take away some ideas about how to improve experimentation no matter what role you play in your organization.
 So don your labcoats and join me for a session of discovery, who knows what you might learn?